alhassanaraouf/the360insights/replit.md

-# Performs Insights - Sports Analytics Dashboard
+# The360 Insights - Sports Analytics Dashboard

 ## Overview
-Performs Insights is a comprehensive sports analytics platform designed for Taekwondo athletes.
+The360 Insights is a comprehensive sports analytics platform designed for Taekwondo athletes.
 It provides AI-powered performance insights, opponent analysis, training planning, and injury prevention capabilities.
 The platform aims to be a full-stack web application, offering a 360-degree view of athlete performance, strategic insights, and personalized recommendations.
 Its business vision includes enhancing athlete performance, optimizing training, and minimizing injury risks within the Taekwondo community, with potential for broader sports applications.

 ## User Preferences
 Preferred communication style: Simple, everyday language.